jasshan29goel/oneTimePadWebApp/README.md

 ## Introduction

-The project is one of the experiments of the virtual lab (cryptography lab) of IIITH Standard template of the frontend is used and the backend is made using python
+The project is one of the experiments of the virtual lab (cryptography lab) of IIITH Standard template of the frontend is used and the backend is made using python.

 ## Usage